ialonsolinares/ialonsolinares/README.md

 ## 👋 Hello there!

-I'm Ignacio Alonso López-Linares, a consultant specializing in Data Analytics and AI.
-I am currently based in Madrid, Spain.
+I'm Ignacio Alonso López-Linares, a consultant specializing in Data Science and AI, currently based in Madrid, Spain.
-Welcome to my GitHub profile!

-## 🚀 About Me

 I am passionate about bringing data and business together by creating innovative solutions.

 ## 💼 Professional Experience